7anan3/dictionary/README.md

 This project is about a dictionary app.
 Here's what it can do:

-# Easy Word Search
-Find words effortlessly with a simple search.
+**Easy Word Search:** Find words effortlessly with a simple search.

-# Comprehensive Info
-Get detailed information about words using the Free Dictionary API.
+**Comprehensive Info:** Get detailed information about words using the Free Dictionary API.

 # Pronunciation
 Listen to how words are pronounced.